MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxRepairRequest.md

 # New-MailboxRepairRequest

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the New-MailboxRepairRequest cmdlet to detect and fix mailbox corruptions.
-You can run this command against a specific mailbox or against a database.
-While this task is running, mailbox access is disrupted only for the mailbox being repaired.
-If you're running this command against a database, only the mailbox being repaired is disrupted.
-All other mailboxes on the database remain operational.

-After you begin the repair request, it can't be stopped unless you dismount the database.
-For more information, see Dismount a Database.

-!!!
-Exchange Server 2013, Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the New-MailboxRepairRequest cmdlet to detect and fix mailbox corruptions.
 You can run this command against a specific mailbox or against a database.
 While this task is running, mailbox access is disrupted only for the mailbox being repaired.
 If you're running this command against a database, only the mailbox being repaired is disrupted.
 All other mailboxes on the database remain operational.